ErpNetDocs/tech/modules/logistics/inventory/index.md

 #### Requisition Plan

-You have the option to assign the current requisition (MRP) plan, which is designed to maintain optimal inventory levels to meet demand while minimizing excess stock and associated costs.
+You have the option to assign a current requisition (MRP) plan, which is designed to maintain optimal inventory levels to meet demand while minimizing excess stock and associated costs.

 This plan involves resetting and regenerating data during each planning cycle.